RUHULAMIN2024/a10/README.md

 - User Registration and Login
 - Login with Google and Github
-- Responsive Design
+- Responsive For All device
-- Add Spot Oportunaty
+- Add Spot Opportunity
 - User friendly

-- Tourist Spot Cart
+## Category: America